57 of the Most Colorful Animals in the World

 These colorful lizards are officially known as the state reptile of Oklahoma.
 Collared lizards have come to be called “mountain boomers” there.
 That may be because early settlers heard a boom-like sound of wind in canyons and thought that sound was the lizard’s call.
 These lizards are also capable of running very quickly on only their hind legs.
 It’s a remarkable sight to behold.

-Nature’s Most Colorful Animals
+Nature’s Brightly Colored Animals

 So there they are – some of the most colorful animals in the entire world.
 Be sure to keep an eye out around you.
 Even if you don’t live near the habitats of any of these remarkable creatures, a trip to the zoo or even a quick internet search can bring you closer to some of nature’s most dazzling beauties.